openhab/org.openhab.binding.zwave/doc/trane/tzemt400bb32maa_0_0.md

 Channel type information on this channel is not found.

 ### Schedule Mode
-Send 0 to Hold and 1 to Run Schedule.
+<p&gtSend 0 to Hold and 1 to Run Schedule.</p&gt

 Generic class for configuration parameter.